Facilities, Laboratories, and Equipment

 Geophysical Equipment: Proton magnetometers, gravity meter, capacitively coupled resistivity apparatus, 24 channel seismograph, field-portable 0.4-2.5 micrometer spectrometer, field-portable 2-16 micrometer spectrometer.

-Surveying Equipment: Standard and survey grade GPS receivers, laser range finders, tablet and pocket PCs.
+Surveying Equipment: Standard and survey grade GPS receivers, laser range finders, tablet PCs.

 Microscopes: Polarizing microscopes, cathode luminescence microscope, fluid inclusion microscope.